Pin itJay Morrish's desert design among iconic granite boulder formations. No other course in the area looks anything like it.

-The Boulders Resort takes its name from the massive granite formations that dominate its north Scottsdale property, and the South Course plays directly through and around them.
+The Boulders Resort takes its name from the granite formations that dominate its north Scottsdale property, and the South Course plays directly through and around them.
 Jay Morrish designed the original layout in 1983, routing fairways through corridors defined by rock formations that are millions of years old and stand several stories high.
-No other course in the Scottsdale area looks anything like it, and the visual distinctiveness alone makes the South Course worth a round for golfers who value landscape as much as architecture.
+No other course in the Scottsdale area looks anything like it, and the visual distinctiveness alone is reason enough to play it once.

-The boulder formations are not merely scenic backdrop.
-They define sight lines, create natural wind effects, and influence the feeling of enclosure on holes that would otherwise play as open desert.
-Tee shots on several holes launch toward gaps between formations, with the granite walls narrowing the visual corridor in a way that makes the fairway appear tighter than it actually is.
-Morrish used this optical effect deliberately, and golfers who trust their alignment rather than their anxiety will find that the landing areas are more generous than they appear from the tee.
+You're playing 6,726 yards, par 71, slope 140.
+Not long by modern standards, with difficulty coming from the terrain rather than the distance.
+The boulder formations define sight lines, create natural wind effects, and influence the feeling of enclosure on holes that would otherwise play as open desert.
+Tee shots launch toward gaps between formations, with the granite walls narrowing the visual corridor in a way that makes the fairway appear tighter than it is.
+Trust your alignment rather than your anxiety.
+The landing areas are more generous than they look from the tee.

-At 6,726 yards and par 71, the South Course is not long by modern standards, and the slope of 140 reflects difficulty that comes from the terrain rather than from distance.
-The desert scrub and natural washes that surround the fairways penalize errant shots in the same way that every desert target course does, but the boulders add a visual and psychological element that is unique to this property.
-The greens are well-contoured and maintained to a standard that reflects the Curio Collection by Hilton resort operation, with bunkers that are positioned to create clear strategic choices on approach shots.
+Desert scrub and natural washes around the fairways punish errant shots the way every desert target course does, but the boulders add a visual and psychological element unique to this property.
+Greens are well-contoured and maintained to a Curio Collection standard, with bunkers positioned to create clear strategic choices on approach.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.